 Intro Chat at Session

 This is the few minutes of visiting when your subject arrives at the studio for the session.
 It is a chat that results in a new friend.
-That is that learn about each other time and will probably reveal some things in common.
+That is the “learn about each other time” and will probably reveal some things in common.
 All that equals a new friend.

 Be ready to ask questions and be interested in your subject as you acquaint yourself with the photo needs of the day.
-You need to grow if you haven’t already the ability to chat and relax your client.
+You need to grow if you haven’t already to have the ability to chat and relax your client.
 The more relaxed you are, the more relaxed your subject will be to capture.
+More on this at How To Pose for Professional Headshots

 Things you may consider being a part of this chat include: